dandi/handbook/docs/10_using_dandi.md

    [Download](./12_download.md) section to install and use the DANDI Python client tool.

 ### Next steps
+Although anyone on the Internet can view and download public `Dandisets`, registered users can also create `Dandisets`, upload data, and publish the `Dandiset` to generate a DOI for it.
 See the sections that follow for more detailed information about the DANDI project, as well as instructions on how to work with public `Dandisets` or to create and publish you own as a registered user.

-## DANDI Project Components
+## Dandiset Actions

 The DANDI project contains the DANDI Web application, the DANDI Python client tool, and the DANDI JupyterHub instance.
-DANDI stores cellular neurophysiology datasets in `Dandisets`.

-### Dandisets

-A `Dandiset` is a collection of assets (files and their metadata) and metadata about the collection.

-* A `Dandiset` is organized in a structured manner to help users and software tools interact with it.
-* Each `Dandiset` has a unique persistent identifier that you can use to go directly to the `Dandiset` (e.g. [https://identifiers.org/DANDI:000004](https://identifiers.org/DANDI:000004)).
-You can use this identifier to cite the `Dandiset` in your publications or provide direct access to a `Dandiset`.

-Anyone on the Internet can view and download public `Dandisets`.
-Registered users can also create `Dandisets`, upload data, and publish the `Dandiset` to generate a DOI for it.
+These tools can be used to perform actions on `Dandisets`.

 <img
 src="../img/dandiset_activity.svg"